 We didn’t talk about it much really.
 I didn’t know how.
 The ebbing of the tides in the moonlight did all of that for us.

 I guess that was all he ever needed, what both of us did.

-“I don’t think we could ever prepare for these sort of things.”
+“I don’t think we could ever prepare for these sorts of things.”
 He started.